Promoting Women’s Active Participation

 As such, we believe it is essential to employ, train and promote a diverse array of talented individuals such as women and foreigners, and for each and every employee to demonstrate their abilities and individuality to the maximum and flourish.

 Tokyo Century aims to retain more than 40% of its new hires and 30% of its managers by 2030, and is steadily increasing the number of female executives and managers by actively recruiting motivated and talented women.
 Further, in order to ensure that every employee can work comfortably through every stage of life, we are continuously working to reform workplace culture, support career and ability development, and enhance and promote the use of systems which aid in balancing work and private life.
-(As of March 31, 2024, there was two women directors, and 63 women managers [12.0%].)
+(As of March 31, 2025, there was three women directors, and 73 women managers [13.7%].)

 Number and ratio of women in managerial positions